-One of the most significant challenges we face in appropriately providing state-wide flood risk reduction is a lack of high-quality up-to-date data and the ability to appropriately plan and prioritize activities related to flood impacts based on potential future scenarios.
-GOHSEP has identified a distinct need for predictive floodplain modeling and collaborative data use in their risk assessment for the state, and multiple agencies' processes would be greatly enhanced with this tool.
-The production of high-quality watershed data and modeling will enable the following enhancements to the provision of critical lifelines and long-term resilience:
+One of the most significant challenges we face in appropriately providing statewide flood risk reduction is a lack of high-quality up-to-date data and the ability to appropriately plan and prioritize activities related to flood impacts based on potential future scenarios.
+HUD-MID and LA-MID parishes are subject to complex flood risk that is inter-linked with the topography and conditions of neighboring parishes.
+Because of the interconnected nature of these flood sources, investments in watershed monitoring, mapping, modeling and planning efforts in Louisiana benefit the HUD-MID areas.
+GOHSEP has identified a distinct need for predictive floodplain modeling and collaborative data use in their risk assessment for the state77, and multiple agencies' processes would be greatly enhanced with this tool.
+The production of high-quality watershed data and modeling will enable enhancements to the provision of critical lifelines and long-term resilience that may include:

 - 1. Enable strategic decision-making in flood or disaster preparation and response scenarios based on projected water elevation and inundation.
 Examples of this include using the H&H models to plan evacuation routes, evacuation or closure of hospitals and medical facilities, and estimate shelter needs based on a given flood scenario; - 2.
-Enable the analysis and prioritization of structural and nonstructural flood control projects; - 3.
+Enable the analysis and prioritization of structural and nonstructural flood control projects based on potential costs and benefits.
+While H&H models help define the potential changes in extents and depth of flooding associated with flood control projects, information on the built environment (e.g. building inventory, assessed values, utilities and facilities, etc.) are needed to quantify benefits and risks; - 3.
 Illustrate the benefits of implementing policy changes to foster more resilient development; - 4.
 Enable resilient infrastructure design; - 5.
 Enable businesses and industrial facilities to implement flood-proofing or resilient site design; - 6.
 Empower homeowners and residents to understand their flood risk profile under different weather and climate scenarios; and - 7.
 Predict runoff and/or drainage impacts to avoid ecosystem disruption by flood control projects or other types of projects.